adrianmoya/es-docs.behat.org/en/quick_intro.rst

     behat -h

-One of the handiest things it does it to show you all of the steps that you have configured in your system.
+One of the handiest things it does it to show you all of the step definitions that you have configured in your system.
 This is an easy way to recall exactly how a step you defined earlier is worded:

 .. code-block:: bash

-    behat --steps
+    behat --definitions

 What's Next?
 ------------